 SharpSpring provides customers the ability to report and track support issues through the use of an in-application page for getting support, which details the status of the issue within the support process.
 This article will cover the various aspects of the Get Support page.

 Submitting a Support Ticket

 You can submit a ticket to receive support with an issue you may be experiencing in the application.
 Before submitting a ticket, refer to the Help Center first, as the resolution for your issue may already be available.

-To file a new support request, you will need to fill out the information in the Technical Support tab.
+To file a support request, you will need to fill out the information, do the following:

 Monitoring Support Issues

-After Partner Support has investigated the issue, if it has been determined that the issue needs to be escalated to development, they will create a card for the issue in SharpSpring's development project planning tool (JIRA).
-The SharpSpring developers use JIRA to keep track of the various projects they need to accomplish, including by not limited to:
+After investigating the issue, if Partner Support determines that the issue needs to be escalated to development, they will create a card for the issue in SharpSpring's development project planning tool (JIRA).
+The SharpSpring developers use JIRA to keep track of the various projects they need to accomplish.
+These projects include, but are not limited to: